nburrus/tuxpaint/docs/en/README.txt

   A simple drawing program for children

-          Copyright © 2002-2022 by various contributors; see AUTHORS. https://tuxpaint.org/
+        Copyright © 2002-2022 by various contributors; see AUTHORS.txt.
+                             https://tuxpaint.org/
                            @TuxPaintTweets on Twitter